 Interface IPerformance

-A performance represents a self-contained scope of performables which typically results in overall success or failure.
+A Performance corresponds to a self-contained scope of Performables, performed by Actors, which results in success or failure.

 public interface IPerformance : IHasPerformanceIdentity, IHasServiceProvider, IDisposable, IBeginsAndEndsPerformance